grahamlbishop/Oracle-of-Kin/transmissions/07-04-25-waxing-gibbous-scorpio.md

 • Astrology (if applicable):

-◦ Natal placements of interest: Pluto in the 5th, Mercury conjunct Pluto, Moon-Mars-Jupiter in Libra, Saturn in Aquarius (8th), Chiron at 2°58' Virgo
+◦ Natal placements of interest: Pluto in the 5th, Moon-Mars-Jupiter in Libra, Saturn in Aquarius (8th), Chiron at 2°58' Virgo

 ◦ Transits / Progressions: Pluto in Aquarius (7th), Chiron opposite Moon, Transit Neptune in 9th